 A really simple way to pass on HIV would be by a blood transfusion, where HIV infected blood is put straight into someone else’s blood stream.
 In most places in the world now, blood is checked before it is given to other people.
 In the past lots of people got HIV through blood transfusions but this was before it was known how the virus was passed on.

-If an HIV positive person has sex without a condom, HIV can get into the other persons blood because it lives in the semen and vaginal fluid.
+If an HIV positive person has sex without a condom, and they do not have an undetectable viral load, HIV can get into the other persons blood because it lives in the semen, vaginal fluid and anal mucus.
 There does need to be a tear or graze in the other person for the HIV to enter into their body.
-A condom stops any semen or vaginal fluid getting to the other person, and it also stops unwanted pregnancy and getting other sexually transmitted infections.
+A condom stops any fluid being passed to the other person, and it also stops unwanted pregnancy and getting other sexually transmitted infections.

 If one person has HIV and they inject themselves with a needle, and then another person injects themselves with the same needle directly after, they can pass on HIV.
 So never share needles.